 Protecting the dial is a domed sapphire crystal that gives the Tudor a nice retro feel but the crystal is also not so big as some of Tudors Submariners, which is good because at a certain point sapphire crystals can be too tall to the point of becoming cumbersome.

 Barring a few references, Black Bays have traditionally come with date displays.
 Tudor left the date out with the Fifty-Eight and instead opted to leave the dial free of clutter.
 Personally, I like the omission of the date, and even though the watch looks great.
-However, on thing I can’t help but wonder about is what the BB58 would look like with less gold.
+However, one thing I can’t help but wonder about is what the BB58 would look like with less gold.
 There’s almost too much gold, in my opinion, but this far from a deal-breaker.

 For the Black Bay Fifty-Eight Tudor redesigned their robust caliber MT 5602 movement 31.8 mm x 6.5 mm) to fit better within the smaller case, the result is the new caliber MT 5402 (25.6 mm x 4.6 mm) which offers both a less wide footprint that’s considerably less thick as well.
 This allows for a case that’s noticeably thinner, or 2.8 mm thinner than the Black Bay 41 models with in-house movements and .75 mm thinner than the original ETA-equipped Black Bays.

-Despite reducing the diameter and thickness of the movement Tudor was able to maintain the same COSC certification, and the bi-directional automatic winding movement, impressively, still has a maximum 70-hours of power reserve.
+Despite reducing the diameter and thickness of the movement Tudor was able to maintain the same COSC certification, and the bi-directional automatic winding movement, impressively, still has a maximum 70-hour of power reserve.
 The movement retained the same high beat rate of 4Hz, the same 27 jewel count, and keeps the non-magnetic silicon balance spring, variable inertia balance with micro-adjustment by screw, and well as stop-seconds.
 And considering this movement has also met the COSC chronometer certification I presume it has lost nothing in terms of chronometry yet now benefits from a smaller footprint that’s more conducive to producing watches with more appealing case dimensions, particularly thinner cases.

 This makes me wonder if Tudor might start implements thinner in-house movements in the larger models, to get the thickness back down to near what it was when the Black Bay first came out powered by ETAs.
-Remember once Tudor went to in-house with the 41 mm versions in 2016, they gained just over 2 mm of case thickness due to the thicker movement structure.
+Remember once Tudor went in-house with the 41 mm versions in 2016, they gained just over 2 mm of case thickness due to the thicker movement structure.
 Further, the in-house movement is, of course, preferable to an ETA (25.6 mm x 4.6 mm) but not really if you have to sacrifice 2 mm of thickness being added to your watch.

 The caliber MT 5402 has the same type of look and finish typical of previous manufacture movements, such as an openwork rotor that’s satin-brushed, and with bridges and mainplate that have alternate sand-blasted surfaces and laser decorations.
 The movement also features a sturdy balance traversing balance bridge with two points to keep the balance assembly securely in place, as you see on other Tudors and Rolexes alike.